Last Updated on November 8, 2023 by Maryam Siddiqui

-The importance of this topic is related to the advantages arising from obtaining the European Passport, since the Portuguese citizen, other than being able to exercise the rights related to the Portuguese citizenship, will also be able to enjoy the benefits related to European citizenship.
+The importance of this topic is related to the advantages of obtaining a European Passport.
+Other than exercising the rights related to Portuguese citizenship, a Portuguese citizen will also be able to enjoy the benefits of European citizenship.

-Let’s check together the main elements related to each type of application for the Portuguese nationality.
+Let’s check the main elements related to each type of application for the Portuguese nationality.

 All information is based on the Portuguese Nationality Law (Law No. 37/81, of 03 October) and also on Viv Europe’s professional experience.